Ingrown toenails are painful and easily infected

 - Painless removal of the nail spike may be possible in early cases.

 - Oral antibiotics.
-If an infection is present, an oral antibiotic may be prescribed on referral to your doctor.
+If an infection is present, an antibiotic may be prescribed on referral to your doctor.